irecolo94/Udacity_capstone/README.md

 ## PDF export
 Html2pdf will render a pdf of the selected card.
-IMPORTANT: Pictures won't be printed because of cross origin!
+**IMPORTANT**  Pictures won't be printed because of cross origin!

 ## Jest framework for testing
 Set up Jest to test the javascript on the client side.
 Set up Supertest to test the server.
-IMPORTANT: Server needs to be closed before testing!
+**IMPORTANT**  Server needs to be closed before testing!
 Otherwise the port will be already occupied by the server and supertest won't be able to make the test.

 ## Service Workers
 Project uses service workers to make webpage available offline.